schibsted/tweet_ui/README.md

 ## Styling Tweets

+All texts are customizable.
+You can use the `default...` styles like in the example below.
 By default the `chewie`/`video_player` package is used to show a gif (which is actually a .mp4 in the Twitter API) , but you can set the `useVideoPlayer` flag to `false` if you want to show a image placeholder provided by the Twitter API and open a video in a new page.

 ```